 The cathedral stands out from all the surrounding architecture because it was built with yellow limestone blocks rather than adobe.
 It rather figures: Archbishop Lamy was born in France and it shows in his design.

-Built in a style known as Romanesque Revival, the cathedral has round arches, Corinthian columns, and square towers, plus a large rose window in front that was imported from France.
+Built in a style known as Romanesque Revival, the cathedral has round arches, Corinthian columns, and square towers, as well as a large rose window in front that was imported from France.
 Come to think of it, that’s not too different from Notre Dame de Paris.
 I suppose if you can’t go to France, you might as well bring France to you….

 Anyway, the cathedral contains precious relics from Santa Fe’s past as well as modern santero (religious) art.
 But the highlight is the chapel of La Conquistadora in the back.
 It contains the oldest statue of the Virgin Mary in the western hemisphere, along with the altar screen from the old parish church that once stood on this spot.